quyendn/vidsrc2/README.md

 }
 ```
 ## Credits
-If you use this code or any part of it in your projects, please give credit to @Toasty360.
+If you use this ugly code or any part of it in your projects, please give credit to @Toasty360.
 You can mention my contribution in your README.md or project documentation.
 Thank you for your support!

 Feel free to update the status as the providers' availability changes.